manalotoj/order-shipping-status/README.md

   - Input workbook rows are read (first sheet).
 Typical columns: `Tracking Number`, `Carrier Code`, optionally `Promised Delivery Date`, `Delivery Tracking Status`, etc.

   ### Replay mode (deterministic, recommended for CI)
-  - The CLI accepts a `--replay-dir` containing one JSON file per tracking number named `<TrackingNumber>.json`.
-The `ReplayClient` will load those files to provide carrier payloads to the normalizer.
+  - The CLI accepts `--replay-dir`, but in current usage this argument should point to a single JSON file containing one or more API bodies (the name is historical — pass the combined dump file).
+The `ReplayClient` will read that file and index payloads by tracking number for replay.
   - Note: the CLI can also write a single combined API bodies file via `--dump-api-bodies` (see below).
-That combined dump is a JSON array written by `FedExWriter` but is not directly consumed by `ReplayClient` — if you want to replay from a combined dump you must split it into per-TN files or adapt the replay client.
+That combined dump is a JSON array written by `FedExWriter` and is directly consumable by the `ReplayClient` when passed as `--replay-dir`.

   ## High-level pipeline